 You’ll likely find yourself in the bustling Old Port neighborhoods near the Saint Lawrence River while you explore the Vieux-Port.
 Surely, you can do a lot of fun things here and it is one of the top Montreal attractions.
 Some of them include riding the enormous Ferris wheel or climbing the well-known clock tower.
 Surely, you may also scream your way down a zipline that crosses wide expanses of water from terrifying heights.

-The area’s ten unique public art installations can be view while strolling around.
+The area’s ten unique public art installations can be viewed while strolling around.
 Alternatively, you can watch a performance at the IMAX or brush up on your knowledge at the Montreal Science Centre.

 2. Explore the Themed Gardens at Jardin Botanique

-Montreal’s brilliantly inventive floral garden is located high above the city in Parc Maisonneuve, which was the venue of the 1976 Summer Olympic Games.
-A broad variety of plants represents the diverse habitats which are grown in 30 themed gardens and 10 greenhouses.
+Things to do in Montreal in summer is Montreal’s brilliantly inventive floral garden which is located high above the city in Parc Maisonneuve, which was the venue of the 1976 Summer Olympic Games.
+A broad variety of plants represents the diverse habitats that are grown in 30 themed gardens and 10 greenhouses.

 Aside from the stunning Japanese and Chinese gardens, there are also outdoor spaces dedicated to alpine, aquatic, medicinal, therapeutic, and even hazardous plants.